Edivad99/SolarGeneration/README.md

 ## About

-Produce energy from the sun, use your head for recharging your inventory and clean the environment :)
+Produce energy from the sun, use your head for recharging your inventory

 ## Contacts
 * [GitHub](https://github.com/Edivad99/SolarGeneration)